babelouest/glewlwyd/docs/OIDC.md

 `limit`: number, the number of elements to return, default 100 `pattern`: text, a pattern to filter results, pattern will filter the properties `user_agent` or `issued_for` `sort`: text, the column to order the results, values available are `authorization_type`, `client_id`, `issued_at`, `last_seen`, `expires_at`, `issued_for`, `user_agent`, `enabled` and `rolling_expiration`
-`desc`: no value, is set, the column specified in the `sort` parameter will be orderd by descending order, otherwise ascending
+`desc`: no value, is set, the column specified in the `sort` parameter will be ordered by descending order, otherwise ascending
 ```

 ##### Result